 Flake Sea Salt – Its thin flattened crystals provide more surface area with less mass, which makes flake salt dissolve faster.
 It can be saltier and have fewer trace minerals than other sea salts.

 Hawaiian Sea Salt — This salt gets its rusty-red color from alae, the natural volcanic clay that adds a bit of iron oxide to the salt.

-At last month’s Natural Products Expo West, we saw a number of companies that offered interesting salts that will enhance your cooking.
+At this year’s Natural Products Expo West, we saw a number of companies that offered interesting salts that will enhance your cooking.
 San Francisco Salt Co., which is a “purveyor of fine sea salts,” offers gourmet cooking salts including Black Truffle, Cyprus Flake, Irish Kiln Dried, Hickory Smoked, Lavender Rosemary and dozens more flavors and textures from fine to coarse.
 We also saw an old “friend,” Gustus Vitae, Artisan Sea Salts and Spice Blends.
 We’ve stopped by their booth in the past to sample their sea salt blends such as Dijon Mustard, Indian Tandoori, Green Tea, Wasabi and Chipotlé.
 We also saw a cooking demonstration of steak on a slab of pink Himalayan rock salt at the Himalayan Chef booth.
 Chatting with them reminded us that this cooking utensil is billions of years old.
 I use a slab of Himalayan salt for my Beef on a Salt Block recipe from my Aging Beautifully Cookbook.
 I heat the block in the oven, set it on a trivet on the dining room table and let my guests cook their own meat.
 Now that’s a memorable dinner party!